 - Dine out responsibly.
 When dining at a restaurant, look for nutritious options on the children’s menu such as a grilled chicken wrap, carrots with dip and fruit.
 If you order takeout or home delivery, remember that you can add to the meal by serving a glass of low-fat milk or adding a side salad.

 - Enjoy a rainbow of fruits and vegetables.
-Most children beyond age 4 need at least 1½ cups of fruit and 1 ½ to 2 ½ cups of vegetables a day.
+Children between the ages of 5 and 13 need 1 to 2 cups of fruit and 1 ½ to 3 ½ cups of vegetables a day.
 Serve juicy, crunchy, delicious fruits and vegetables at every meal and snack.
 Fresh, frozen, dried and canned — all types of produce contribute to good health.
 You can make produce fun by serving frozen grapes, vegetable kebabs or strawberry-topped frozen yogurt.
 Some kids dislike bitter or strong flavored veggies so keep it simple by serving steamed broccoli or cauliflower.
 Expand raw veggies and dip choices by steaming green beans and zucchini and serving them cold along with baby carrots, celery and cucumbers.

 - Choose healthful beverages.
-Soft drinks, fruit punch and fruit drinks contain added sugars which could be displacing nutritious beverages.
+Many soft drinks, fruit punch and fruit drinks contain added sugars which could be displacing nutritious beverages.
 Offer healthier drinks like plain milk and water instead.

 - Remove televisions and video games from bedrooms.
 Kids who get enough sleep are more likely to maintain a healthy weight and perform better in school.
 The American Academy of Pediatrics recommends no television in children's rooms to reduce screen time and promote healthy sleep habits.